LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 Assembling the world's best car parts – Ferrari engine, Volvo body, Porsche brakes, BMW suspension – doesn't craft the greatest car.

-> "What we get, of course, is nothing close to a great car; we get a pile of very expensive junk." — Atul Gawande
+> "What we get, of course, is nothing close to a great car; we get a pile of very expensive junk."[^6]

 Installation technique often matters more than equipment quality.